 Replace the filter element each 250 operating hours.
-Refer to Transmission, Sec.
+Refer to transmission, Sec.
 9 under 250 hours.

-Check Converter Stall R.P.M.
-Refer to Stall R.P.M. in Sec.
+Check converter stall R.P.M.
+Refer to stall R.P.M. in Sec.
 6 under 250 hour operations.

-Converter Out Pressure - Periodically or whenever the machine evidences an overheating condition, inspect and check for collapsed or ruptured hoses that might cause overheating.
+Converter Out Pressure - Periodically or whenever the machine has evidence of an overheating condition, inspect and check for collapsed or ruptured hoses that might cause overheating.
 Correct as necessary.
 If overheating conditions still exist, check the converter OUT pressure to determine whether the oil cooler at the bottom of the radiator has or is becoming plugged with foreign material.

-The pressure check must be made with the fluid hot (180° F. to 200° F.) using an accurate gauge at 2,000 rpm.
+The pressure check must be made with the fluid hot (180°F. to 200°F.) using an accurate gauge at 2,000 rpm.

 - 1. Install a tachometer on the engine. - 2.
-Install a gauge at the converter OUT pressure port located below the sender unit on the rear of the converter.
+Install a gauge at the converter OUT pressure hose located under the floorboard tied to the hydraulic hoses to the left of the transmission.
 Fig. 8-1.

-Fig. 8-1 Check Converter OUT Pressure
+Fig. 8-1 Check Converter Out Pressure

-- 3. Apply the parking brake; shift the forward and reverse into NEUTRAL position. - 4.
+- Apply the parking brake; shift the forward and reverse into NEUTRAL position. - 4.
 With the aid of a helper, read the gauge at a steady 2,000 rpm.
 The gauge reading must not exceed 40 p.s.i.